 Some area rugs get used more than others do, which means they can get worn out a lot faster.
 Life of high traffic area rugs, like the ones in the kitchen and living room, can be elongated/preserved by rotating them.
 Consider having multiple area rugs to rotate in the same space if traffic is extremely high.
 This will end up saving you a lot of money not having to buy new area rugs as often.

 3. Schedule Regular Professional Cleanings

 While occasionally washing your area rugs can be good, professional cleaning is the best way to ensure a long life for your rug.
-Professionals can reverse a lot of the day to day damage that life can do to your rugs.
+Professionals can reverse a lot of the day-to-day damage that life can do to your rugs.
 Nothing beats the power of Immaculate Home Chem-Dry’s advanced area rug cleaning.
-It works hard to extract dirt, dust, allergens, and even remove stains from your area rugs.
+It works hard to extract dirt, dust, debris, and even remove stains from your area rugs.
 We also remove pet urine odor and stains from area rugs.